ravgotrasahil/ravgotrasahil-github.io/r/heights/heights.md

 	mu = mean(heights$SHGT)
 	sigma = sd(heights$SHGT)

-Now these variables are availble to be used in subsequent computations.
+In computer-science parlance, this is called "declaring variables."
+We're telling R to store the mean of the student height variable in a new variable called "mu" and to store the standard deviation in a new variable called "sigma".
+When you execute these commands you won't see any output in the console.
+But now these variables are available to be used in subsequent computations.
+We can just refer to them by name:

 	> mu - 2*sigma
 	[1] 61.79985
 	> mu + 2*sigma
 	[1] 77.32637

+An important thing to remember is that R is case sensitive.
+If you use the wrong case, you'll get an error:

+	> Mu + 2*sigma
+	Error: object 'Mu' not found
+	> mu + 2*Sigma
+	Error: object 'Sigma' not found

-You can get help about any R command using the question mark.
+All R commands have extensive documentation.
+You can get help about anything using the question mark:

 	?mean
 	?sd